accent/ServerlessBasicsWorkshop/README.md

 ### Google Cloud additional setup on Windows

+When you create an account, you need to add a card to your account.
+It does not accept prepaids like Revolut.

+**We will use US Central region**

 ## Workshop

 The workshop is divided into 3 parts (from the hardest to the easiest) - containers (Docker), functions and storage solutions.